subsquid/docs/docs/evm-indexing/configuration/data-selection.md

 # Data selection

-**Disclaimer: This page has been (re)written for ArrowSquid, but it is still work in progress.
-It may contain broken links and memos left by the documentation developers.**

 **`setFields(options)`**: Set the fields to be retrieved for data items of each supported type.
 The `options` object has the following structure:
 ```ts
 {